Lullabot/github-pm/README.md

 can easily see the status of it's 'dependency'.
 I use that term loosely because it is a dependency in this instance, but not always.

-### Issue Tags
+### Issue Labels

 Tags are a simple and effective way to add metadata to your issues.
 A lot of systems tend to create fields and categories with various values in an effort to allow you finite control of the metadata for an issue.
 I've found the simple tagging system that GitHub employs to be very efficient and more flexible.

-GitHub comes with a few tags by default: bug, duplicate, enhancement, invalid, question, and won't fix.
-These give you a good idea of how to start using tags.
+GitHub comes with a few labels by default: bug, duplicate, enhancement, invalid, question, and won't fix.
+These give you a good idea of how to start using labels.
 For example, "bug" is a type of issue, while "won't fix" is more of a status.
 Tags can be anything, and if chosen wisely, can give any developer an immediate clue as to what sort of ticket it is, what section it might apply to, or what